bdboogie/DarkCourse/posts/comps.md

 This one is normally held in the early part of the season

 ### Middlebrook Trophy
-A medal stroke play comp played off the white tees This is a senior members comp (Over 60)
+A medal stroke play comp played off the white tees.
+HCP Limit: N/A This is a senior members comp (Over 60)

 ### KT Walker